TheMntnKing/ai-mafia-league/docs/02_game_rules.md

 **Discussion:** The night kill is announced (no last words - night kills are silent).
 Then each living player speaks once in rotating order.
 When speaking, each player must nominate one player for voting consideration.

 **Voting:** Players vote simultaneously.
 Only nominated players can be voted for, plus option to skip.
-A player is eliminated only if they receive strict majority of votes from living players.
-If majority is reached, that player gives last words and is eliminated.
+A player is eliminated if they receive the most votes (plurality).
+If "skip" receives the most votes, no one is eliminated.

-**Revote (if tied):** If two or more players tie for most votes without majority, each tied player speaks in their defense.
+**Revote (if tied):** If two or more players tie for most votes, each tied player speaks in their defense.
 A revote happens with only the tied players as options plus skip.
-If still no majority after revote, no one is eliminated.
+If still tied after revote or "skip" wins, no one is eliminated.

 After voting resolves, night begins.